cyb3rko/matrix-botc/docs/docs/index.md

 The **M**atrix **B**ot **C**ommand **S**tandard is the unofficial standard on how to define and process commands of bots for the [Matrix Protocol](https://matrix.org).

+It's main goal is to unify bot commands and make the interaction with bots easier for developers and users.
+Because every bot having slightly different syntax and command structure does not help UX.

 This website and [cyb3rko/matrix-botc](https://github.com/cyb3rko/matrix-botc) is the home of the specification and command process library for Golang.

 ## Chapters